How to create a family garden – 14 child-friendly garden ideas

 But we all got some of what we wanted, and have over-whelmingly positive memories of the garden.

 ‘I tell this story because it adds realism to expectations.
-Last week, I cleared the lavender border at Kelly Mill.
+Last week, I cleared the lavender border.
 Cicely (aged 3) has immediately seen it as a great new place to dig for mud pie ingredients.

 The first and fundamental rule to making a real family garden is to relax your expectations.
 Children will flourish in a safe environment that provides freedom to explore and experiment.